Good listening! Good watching! Enjoy the modernism of Maekawa architecture at the prefectural music hall

 <img class = "aligncenter size-full wp-image-180163" src = "http://magcul.net/wp-content/uploads/2019/08/P1110397.jpg" alt = "" width = "2560" height = "1920" />

 I overlooked it, but the music stand and the chair on which the musicians sat were also designed by Maekawa.
-A simple chair with no waste seems to suit a stylish cafe.
+A simple chair without waste will look good in a stylish cafe.

 Finally, look back at the foyer after the customer left.

-I always love the foyer, which is wrapped in the exhilaration of the concert and the unusual throb.
+I always love the foyer, which is wrapped in the excitement of the concert and the extraordinary throb.

-But on days without concerts, the music hall without sound was happy ...
+But on days when there was no concert, the music hall without sound was happy ...

 The members of the volunteer group bridge who gave us a guide.
-With three keywords of “enjoy,” “learn,” and “connect,” they seem to be conducting architectural tours as an activity to get close to local culture and art.
+With three keywords of "enjoy," "learn," and "connect," he seems to be conducting an architectural tour as an activity to get close to local culture and art.